RaoulA123/Credit_Risk_Analysis/README.md

 ## Overview of the project

-The purpose of this project is to help a fast-lending company use Machine Learning strategies such as resampling and boosting so they can predict if there is a credit risk before closing any contract with clients.
+This project is to use Machine Learning strategies such as resampling and boosting to predict if there is a credit risk before offering credit to potential customers.
 In addition, we will use Machine Learning for the long-term solution by creating algorithms that let us know if the person can still be a good client in the future or if it can become a risk for the company.

 ## Results

-After some programming and algorithms, we were able to gather the following results:
+The following are results of programming methods used to assess risk:

 ### The Naive Random Oversampling method has: